hhu-stups/prolog-jupyter-kernel/README.md

 When a query is executed, all its output is written to a file named `.server_output`, which is deleted afterwards by `jupyter_query_handling:delete_output_file`.
 If an error occurs during the actual execution, the file cannot be deleted and thus, the **output of the goal can be accessed**.
 Otherwise, the deletion might be prevented.

 Furthermore, the server might send a response which the client cannot handle.
 In that case, **logging for the Python code** can be enabled by configuring `jupyter_logging`.
 For instance, the client logs the responses received from the server.

+### Credits

+The Prolog Jupyter kernel was developed by Anne Brecklinghaus in her Master's thesis at the University of Düsseldorf under the supervision of Michael Leuschel and Philipp Körner.
+Michael Leuschel is using the notebooks in his lectures and is adding features and making improvements along the way.